junxit/us-congress-bills-114/bill.md

   - **(2)** by redesignating subsection (f) as subsection (i); and
   - **(3)** by striking subsection (e) and inserting the following:
     > - **(e)**
-    >   - **(1)** The Chairman of the Administrative Conference of the United States, after consultation with the Chief Counsel for Advocacy of the Small Business Administration, shall report to the Congress, not later than March 31 of each year, on the amount of fees and other expenses awarded during the preceding fiscal year pursuant to this section.
+    >   - **(1)** The Chairman of the Administrative Conference of the United States, after consultation with the Chief Counsel for Advocacy of the Small Business Administration, shall report to the Congress, not later than March 31 of each year through the sixth calendar year beginning after the initial report under this subsection is submitted, on the amount of fees and other expenses awarded during the preceding fiscal year pursuant to this section.
 The report shall describe the number, nature, and amount of the awards, the claims involved in the controversy, and any other relevant information that may aid the Congress in evaluating the scope and impact of such awards.
 The report shall be made available to the public online.
     >   - **(2)**
     >     - **(A)** The report required by paragraph (1) shall account for all payments of fees and other expenses awarded under this section that are made pursuant to a settlement agreement, regardless of whether the settlement agreement is sealed or otherwise subject to nondisclosure provisions.
     >     - **(B)** The disclosure of fees and other expenses required under subparagraph (A) does not affect any other information that is subject to nondisclosure provisions in the settlement agreement.
-    > - **(f)** The Chairman of the Administrative Conference shall create and maintain online a searchable database containing the following information with respect to each award of fees and other expenses under this section:
+    > - **(f)** The Chairman of the Administrative Conference shall create and maintain, during the period beginning on the date the initial report under subsection (e) is submitted and ending 1 year after the date on which the final report under that subsection is submitted, online a searchable database containing the following information with respect to each award of fees and other expenses under this section:
     >   - **(1)** The case name and number of the adversary adjudication, if available.
     >   - **(2)** The name of the agency involved in the adversary adjudication.
     >   - **(3)** A description of the claims in the adversary adjudication.